Diana Folk, Program Coordinator

 The Nursing Assistant/Geriatric Aide program at Allegany College of Maryland has been designated as a Health Manpower Shortage Program by the Maryland Higher Education Commission.
 Maryland residents from counties other than Allegany County who register in this eligible program will be charged the out-of- county tuition rate.
 However, these students may be eligible to receive reimbursement for a portion of the cost difference between the in-county and out-of-county tuition rates.
 Funding availability for this program is based on funding from the State of Maryland and is thus subject to change each semester.
 Some restrictions apply.
 More information can be obtained by contacting the Admissions Office.
 Unlike other health programs at Allegany College of Maryland, the Nursing Assistant/Geriatric Aide Certificate Program is not a selective or competitive admissions program, but interested students must possess a high school diploma or a GED.

 This is a career program and is designed to enable students to seek employment at the program's completion.
-If you plan to transfer to a four-year college/university, please check with your advisor and the Student Success Center as soon as possible.
+If you plan to transfer to a four-year college/university, please check with your advisor and the Advising Center staff as soon as possible.

 Successful completion of this program qualifies a student to apply for a College certificate in Nursing Assistant/Geriatric Aide.
 This program is approved by the Maryland Board of Nursing.